great-expectations/great_expectations/docs_rtd/contributing/testing.rst

 Most of Great Expectations' integration testing is in the CLI, which naturally exercises most of the core code paths.
 Because integration tests require a lot of developer time to maintain, most contributions should *not* include new integration tests, unless they change the CLI itself.

 Note: we do not currently test Great Expectations against all types of SQL database.
-CI test coverage for SQL is limited to postgresql and sqlite.
+CI test coverage for SQL is limited to postgresql, sqlite, mssql, and bigquery.
 We have observed some bugs because of unsupported features or differences in SQL dialects, and we are actively working to improve dialect-specific support and testing.

 Unit tests for Expectations